Daniel Snyder: Personal life

 In 1994, Snyder married Tanya Ivey, a former fashion model from Atlanta.
 She is a national spokesperson for breast cancer awareness and was named co-CEO of the team in 2021.
 They have three children.
 In 2001, Snyder had surgery to remove a cancerous thyroid gland.
-In November 2022, Snyder incorporated a private limited company in London that listed his residency in England.
+In November 2022, he incorporated a private limited company in London that listed his residency in England.

 Snyder contributed $1 million to victims of the September 11 attacks and $600,000 to victims of Hurricane Katrina in 2005.
 He paid shipping costs for charitable food shipments to those affected by the 2004 tsunami in Indonesia and Thailand.
-In 2016 following Hurricane Matthew, Snyder dispatched his private plane to provide emergency supplies in the Bahamas and medical supplies to Bernard Mevs Hospital in Port-au-Prince.
+In 2016, following Hurricane Matthew, Snyder dispatched his private plane to provide emergency supplies in the Bahamas and medical supplies to Bernard Mevs Hospital in Port-au-Prince.

 In 2000, Snyder founded the Washington Redskins Charitable Foundation.
-Snyder has been a long-time supporter of Youth For Tomorrow, an organization founded by former Redskins head coach and Pro Football Hall of Famer Joe Gibbs.
+He has been a long-time supporter of Youth For Tomorrow, an organization founded by former Redskins head coach and Pro Football Hall of Famer Joe Gibbs.
 In April 2010, the organization presented Snyder with its Distinguished Leader Award.
 In 2005, Snyder was inducted as a member of the Greater Washington Jewish Sports Hall of Fame.
-Snyder owns a private plane, a Bombardier BD-700 Global Express XRS.
+He owns a private plane, a Bombardier BD-700 Global Express XRS.

 In 2014, Snyder formed the Washington Redskins Original Americans Foundation to provide opportunities and resources to aid Tribal communities.
 The foundation was formed to address the challenges in the daily lives of Native Americans.
 Snyder has also supported Children's National Hospital, the National Center for Missing and Exploited Children (NCMEC), and other organizations.
 In May 2014, Snyder and Tanya received the Charles B. Wang International Children's Award from the NCMEC.
 He contributed $100,000 to Donald Trump's 2020 presidential campaign and $300,000 to humanitarian aid organizations for people affected by the Russian invasion of Ukraine in 2022.

 In March 2024, Snyder donated his 30,000 sq. ft. mansion in Potomac, Maryland, to the American Cancer Society (ACS) after being unable to find a buyer.
 The property, known as River House as it overlooks the Potomac River, was purchased from the estate of King Hussein and Queen Noor of Jordan in 2001 for $8.64 million.
 The ACS plans to sell the property and use the proceeds to support its mission of improving the lives of cancer patients and their families.